Prof. Dr. Michael Hall

 Prof. Dr. Freya Higgins-Desbiolles

-Freya Higgins-Desbiolles is Adjunct Senior Lecturer in Tourism Management, Business Unit, University of South Australia and Adjunct Associate Professor with Department of Recreation and Leisure Studies, University of Waterloo.
+Freya Higgins-Desbiolles is a senior researcher in Tourism Management, at the University of South Australia and Department of Recreation and Leisure Studies, University of Waterloo.
 Her work focuses on social justice, human rights and sustainability issues in tourism and affiliated sectors.
-She is the co-editor of the book Socialising Tourism: Rethinking Tourism for Social and Ecological Justice due out in August 2021.
+She is the co-editor of the book Socialising Tourism: Rethinking Tourism for Social and Ecological Justice.
 She has won awards for excellence in teaching, research, industry engagement and media presence.